AnjaneyuluChinni/Employee-Attendance-Management-System/README.md

 Password: 123456
 ```

-### **Notes**
+### Notes

-* These sample accounts allow instant login for testing.
+* These accounts allow quick login for testing.
-* The database contains sample attendance records so dashboards, calendar, and reports show meaningful data.
+* The database contains sample attendance records so dashboards, calendars, and reports reflect meaningful data.
 * Reviewers can test:

   * Check-In / Check-Out